anonfaded/fadeboard/README.md

 ## 🤝 Contributing

 Contributions and suggestions are welcomed!
-For developers who want to make it better, there aren't  much requirements, just fork and git clone the repo to your local machine, make separate branch like `feature\new-feature` and open a pull request so we can add it.
+If you're a developer looking to contribute and enhance the project, there aren't many requirements, just fork and git clone the repo to your local machine, make separate branch like `feature\new-feature` and open a pull request so we can add it.